Sacramento Kaiser Malpractice Lawyers

 The Sacramento Kaiser malpractice lawyers here at Cutter Law P.C. are experts when it comes to medical malpractice claims against the giant insurance provider.
 If you feel you have a claim against Kaiser, then contact our attorneys today for a no-obligation consultation.

 Kaiser Permanente is one of the largest (if not the largest) nonprofit healthcare insurance providers in the United States.
 Their umbrella encompasses 10.5 million members, 38 hospitals, over 16,000 physicians, over 48,000 nurses, and more than 174,000 employees.
 While Kaiser typically provides quality healthcare, with numbers that large, incidents of medical malpractice are inevitable.
-Fortunately for patients who’ve suffered medical malpractice at a Kaiser facility or from a Kaiser employee (physician or otherwise), have the Cutter Law Sacramento Kaiser malpractice attorneys to turn to for help.
+Fortunately for patients who’ve suffered malpractice at a Kaiser facility or from a Kaiser employee (physician or otherwise), have the Cutter Law Sacramento medical malpractice attorneys to turn to for help.

 What Is Medical Malpractice?

 According to the ABPLA (American Board Of Professional Liability Attorneys):

 “Medical malpractice occurs when a hospital, doctor or other health care professional, through a negligent act or omission, causes an injury to a patient.
 The negligence might be the result of errors in diagnosis, treatment, aftercare, or health management.” – ABPLA